mulesoft-assets/template-banking-pisp-experience-api/README.md

 This API is meant to be deployed to CloudHub and managed using the API Platform Manager.

 # Run it! <a name="runit"/>
-Simple steps to get AISP Experience API running.
+Simple steps to get PISP Experience API running.
 See below.

 ## Running on premise <a name="runonopremise"/>